orientechnologies/orientdb-docs/source/Configuration.md

 ##### client.channel.maxPool

 Maximum size of pool of network channels between client and server.
-A channel is a TCP/IP connection.
+A channel is a TCP/IP connection..

 ```
 Setting name...: client.channel.maxPool